Mental health providers

 The Connection seeks to engage professionals across the spectrum of mental health: clinical licensed social workers, psychotherapists, psychiatrists, mental health counselors, and psychiatric/mental health nurse practitioners.
 We invite the participation of licensed mental health providers committed to:

-• Engaging in self-education and cultural inquiry about the perspectives and practices that inform the diverse world-views of refugee clients, including beliefs around wellness, health, and healing; and
+- - Engaging in self-education and cultural inquiry about the perspectives and practices that inform the diverse world-views of immigrant/refugee clients, including beliefs around wellness, health, and healing; and

-Each network member will be asked to commit to working with at least two Connection clients per year.
+Each network member will be asked to commit to working with at least one Connection client per year on a pro bono basis.
 Session frequency and duration will be determined by the client and member therapist.
-Participating providers who accept Medical Assistance may seek Medicaid reimbursement for refugee clients with MA coverage.
-However, all participating therapists must be willing to see at least one Connection client per year on a pro bono basis.
-This helps ensure provision of mental health services for asylum-seeking individuals who are uninsured and lack access to Federal benefits.
+The Connection's provision of pro bono therapy helps ensure access to vital mental health services for survivors of violence and trauma who are uninsured and ineligible for Federal benefits.

 In return, participating Connection providers will have access to a variety of informational resources, as well as ongoing opportunities for learning and professional support.
 These include:

-• Free training workshops on therapeutic care for refugees and survivors of conflict-related trauma and torture, with CEUs available;
+- - Free training workshops on therapeutic care for forced migrant survivors of conflict-related trauma and torture, with CEUs available;

-• Access to the services of trained interpreters for therapeutic sessions provided through the Connection; and
+- - Access to the services of trained interpreters for therapy sessions provided through the Connection; and

-• Consultation/supervision — individual and/or group — provided by a clinician with long experience working with refugees, immigrants, asylees, and survivors of torture.
+- - Consultation/supervision — individual and/or group — provided by our lead clinical staff, offering extensive experience working with asylum- seekers, refugees, immigrants, and survivors of torture.

 Interpreters